kubernetes/website/content/en/docs/concepts/architecture/garbage-collection.md

 * The object remains visible through the Kubernetes API until the deletion process is complete.

-After the owner object enters the *deletion in progress* state, the controller deletes dependents it knows about.
+After the owner object enters the *deletion in progress* state, the garbage collection controller deletes dependents it knows about.
 After deleting all the dependent objects it knows about, the garbage collection controller deletes the owner object.
 At this point, the object is no longer visible in the Kubernetes API.